‘Ellen’ Crew Members Outraged By Show’s Lack Of Transparency During COVID-19

 “Our executive producers and Telepictures are committed to taking care of our staff and crew and have made decisions first and foremost with them in mind.”

-In regards to the hiring of Key Code Media, the Burbank-based audiovisual company that was hired to run the technical aspects of Degeneres’ remote show (as regular crew members with the same skills are left at home), a WB spokesperson cited social distancing as the reason for using the company.
+In regards to the hiring of Key Code Media, the Burbank-based audiovisual company that producers contracted to run the technical aspects of DeGeneres’ remote show, a WB spokesperson cited social distancing as the reason for using the company.

 “Due to social distancing requirements, technical changes in the way the show is produced had to be made to comply with city ordinances and public health protocols.”

-For her part, Degeneres received backlash for making a joke about quarantine, but expressed love and support for the people who normally handle the day-to-day production of her show when it returned to air on April 7.
+For her part, DeGeneres received backlash for making a joke about quarantine, but expressed love and support for the people who normally handle the day-to-day production of her show when it returned to air on April 7.
 However, those crew members have reportedly been treated differently from people in similar positions with other shows.
-Variety is reporting that stagehands for Jimmy Kimmel Live! were paid out of pocket by Kimmel during shutdowns and have since received full employment rates from ABC.
+Variety reported that stagehands for Jimmy Kimmel Live! were paid out of pocket by Kimmel during his show’s hiatus and have since received full employment rates from ABC.
 Crew members of Last Week Tonight with John Oliver, Full Frontal with Samantha Bee and Desus & Mero are also said to be receiving full pay.